suriono/libraries/FauxmoESP/README.md

 This library is a port of Maker Musings' [Fauxmo Python library][6].

-**Current Version is 2.0.0**, this version shows some backwards incompatibilities with version 1.0.0.
+**Current Version is 2.3.0**, this version shows some backwards incompatibilities with version 1.0.0.
 Check the examples to rewrite your code if you were using a previous version and read the [changelog](CHANGELOG.md).

 ## Dependencies

-This library uses [ESPAsyncTCP][3] library by [me-no-dev][5].
+This library uses [ESPAsyncTCP][3] libraries by [me-no-dev][5].

 ### PlatformIO